Headmaster Review

 Headmaster 8

-As an American, I can't say that the sport of soccer (football for those of you outside the US) has never been a favorite of mine.
+As an American, I can't say that the sport of soccer (football for those of you outside the US) has ever been a favorite of mine.
 However, certain aspects of it have thrilled me in the past when watching live matches, and a well-placed header is my all-time favorite.
-Headmaster, which you can gather from the game’s title, has players heading soccer balls.
-The simplistic, yet addictive gameplay mechanics would only work as well as it does in VR and provides some of the most fun I’ve had since the PlayStation VR launched.
+Headmaster, which you can gather from the game's title, has players heading soccer balls.
+The simplistic yet addictive gameplay mechanics would only work as well as they do in VR and provide some of the most fun I've had since the PlayStation VR launched.

-You are placed on the soccer field near a goal, and your placement will charge during different lessons.
-Your instructor communicates with you over a crackling PA system, informing you of your task.
-While a scoreboard indicates the score required to get between one and three stars.
-Receive three stars on a lesson, and you’ll be rewarded with a bonus item for your room.
-The funny part about these rewards, which includes a boombox, is they are launched at your head just like the soccer balls.
+You are placed on the soccer field near a goal, and your placement will change during different lessons.
+Your instructor communicates with you over a crackling PA system, informing you of your task, while a scoreboard indicates the score required to get between one and three stars.
+Receive three stars on a lesson, and you'll be rewarded with a bonus item for your room.
+The funny part about these rewards, which include a boombox, is they are launched at your head just like the soccer balls.

-Headmaster wouldn’t work if I didn’t feel like I was actually there.
-The use of heavy shadows and spotlights help keep the environment a mystery outside what you are meant to see.
-Mannequins come and go on predetermined tracks; target locations pop up and down, and cranes are used to alter the angle of the soccer balls coming directly at you.
-I recall one of the earlier lessons where the soccer balls were flying at me too fast, and not realizing what direction they were coming from (it was altering left and right), I put my arms up to protect my head from a ball about to clock me in the nose.
-This type of interaction is what I dreamed of when playing VR games and in that respect Headmaster delivers.
+Headmaster wouldn't work if I didn't feel like I was actually there.
+The use of heavy shadows and spotlights helps keep the environment a mystery outside what you are meant to see.
+Mannequins come and go on predetermined tracks, target locations pop up and down, and cranes are used to alter the angle of the soccer balls coming directly at you.
+I recall one of the earlier lessons where the soccer balls were flying at me too fast, and not realizing what direction they were coming from (it was alternating left and right), I put my arms up to protect my head from a ball about to clock me in the nose.
+This type of interaction is what I dreamed of when playing VR games and in that respect, Headmaster delivers.

 Simply Put

-Headmaster is a simplistic game from a gameplay perspective, but also challenging to get three stars on all of the lessons.
-Visually the game has a very strong realistic style and has a strong use of 3D depth.
-The well-written and humorous dialogue is a plus, pushing Headmaster as a must-have PlayStation VR title.
+Headmaster is a simplistic game from a gameplay perspective but also challenging to get three stars on all of the lessons.
+Visually, the game has a very strong realistic style and has excellent use of 3D depth.
+The well-written and humorous dialogue is a plus, making Headmaster a must-have PlayStation VR title.
 Frame Interactive will be adding post-launch support to the game, tweaking the game's difficulty and adding group play modes in the future.

 More Reviews on SelectButton